The Best Tracker Funds

 You can invest directly with Vanguard but each fund has a £500 minimum initial purchase.
 If you want to purchase less than £500 in each fund to start, I’d recommend opening an account with Fidelity where you can purchase the Fidelity Index US Fund which is similar to Vanguard’s version and only has a £25 minimum.

-If you don’t want to use Fidelity, I’d recommend Trading 212 or you can use the Compare Fund Platforms tool to see which brokerage is the most cost-effective.
-I used to use Iweb because each trade is only £5 but now Trading 212 offers free trades.
+If you don’t want to use Fidelity, I’d recommend Etoro or you can use the incredible Compare Fund Platforms tool to see which brokerage is the most cost-effective.
+I used to use Iweb because each trade is only £5 but now Etoro and Trading 212 offers free trades (aside of FX fees).
 After you reach the £500 fund minimums it’s more cost-effective to transfer to Vanguard if your current trading platform doesn’t charge you transfer fees.

 If you have to buy through a brokerage platform, a discount broker will save you lots of money over the long run because you can avoid annual platform fees.
 For example, Charles Stanley charges an annual 0.25% platform fee (balances under £250,000) which really adds up over the years even though it doesn’t sound like much.